DanneLeung/spring-boot-starter-hibernate5/README.md

 ## Build locally
-run "git clone repo_url" to clone repository to your local driver, then run "mvn clean instal" command to build jar and install it to your local m2 repositoy.
+run "git clone repo_url" to clone repository to your local driver, then run "mvn clean install" command to build jar and install it to your local m2 repositoy.

 ## Add dependency
  add dependency to your project pom.xml